lawndoc/jaws/README.md

 ***Fin-to-Jaws compiler***

 Because Jaws instructions are entirely composed of invisible characters, a visible version of Jaws, called Fin, has been created.
 Fin allows you to write Jaws programs in a visible, human-debuggable fashion.
 Once you have written a Fin program, you can compile it to Jaws using the 'finc' compiler.
-The source code and language specification for Fin can be found in the [finCompiler](finCompiler/) directory.
+The compiler source code and language specification for Fin can be found in the [finCompiler](finCompiler/) directory.